viamrobotics/docs/docs/program/apis/data-client.md

 ### BinaryDataCaptureUpload

-Upload binary data collected on a robot through a specific component and the relevant metadata to the [Viam app](https://app.viam.com).
+Upload binary data collected on your machine through a specific component and the relevant metadata to the [Viam app](https://app.viam.com).
 Binary data can be found under the **Files** subtab of the app's [**Data** tab](https://app.viam.com/data).

 {{< tabs >}}